cheesoup/GRPH/_posts/2021-11-30-arbitrary-wavemorphing.md

 Above is my implementation of a wavemorphing function.
 Note that object variables are named with an underscore.
 I don't fully get how it all works (like why is shape signal normalized to the value of -1rad/s) but I guess I'll try to explain it.

 The function takes in the current phase (float p) and the amount the phase is being incremented by (float px).
 The latter is required for polyBLEP anti-aliasing.
 Ignoring all the polyBLEP stuff, from line 8-26 I'm basically generating waveforms by shaping the incoming phase using arithmetic and some signal processing hackery.
 From there, I'm calculating the approximate arcsin of each signal.
 The important part starts at line 28.
-Below is an exert of it
+Below is an exert of it.

 ## return cosf(wtf is this shit)
 {% highlight c++ %}